Codym48/efficient-development/README.md

     - Only if you actually promise to do that work
   - Clear and comprehensive MR descriptions are far more important than individual commit messages
     - Updating the MR description costs nothing, work on continuously improving it
+    - [GIFs](https://gifcap.dev/) in MR descriptions are incredibly powerful persistent demos
-- If a Jira ticket exists, reference it in MR description to automatically link and close upon completion
+- If a Jira ticket exists, reference it in MR description to automatically link and optionally close upon completion
 - Make your work visible
   - Open draft MRs extremely early (even just a README update saying what you're going to go do) to allow early review and course correction
   - Commit and push frequently